 Here’s how to use instant messaging effectively:

-Reports are accounts given on a particular matter, usually in the form of official documents.
-Such documents involve thorough research and a methodical organization of the data collected.
+Such documents are created through research and a methodical organization of the data collected.
 Types of reports include, but are not limited to:

 Tips for writing great reports

-- Be on-point — Identify the purpose of your report and stick to it;
+- Be on-point — Identify the purpose of your report and stick to it.

-- Use active, concise language — Cut any unnecessary words, avoid wordy expressions, and use simple language and a neutral tone;
+- Use active, concise language — Cut any unnecessary words, avoid wordy expressions, and use simple language and a neutral tone.

 - Use a clear layout — Make the report easy to read by adhering to an organized layout with headings and subheadings, lists and bullets, etc.